rails-girls-summer-of-code/summer-of-code/README.md

 - `git add .`
 - `git commit -m "your commit message"`
-- `git push origin gh-pages` (this will push your changes to the branch `gh-pages` of your own fork of the `summer-of-code` repo on github)
+- `git push origin your-team-name-post-one` (where `your-team-name-post-one` is the name of the branch you created at the beginning).
+Yhis will push your changes to `your-team-name-post-one` of your own fork of the `summer-of-code` repo on github)
-- make a pull request by navigating to your repo (`http://www.github.com/your_username/summer-of-code`) and your branch (`gh-pages`), and by clicking the "Compare & Review" button, as explained [here](https://help.github.com/articles/using-pull-requests/).
+- make a pull request by navigating to your repo (`http://www.github.com/your_username/summer-of-code`) and your branch (`your-team-name-post-one`), and by clicking the "Compare & Review" button, as explained [here](https://help.github.com/articles/using-pull-requests/).